kosson/ojs-tools/ojsxml/README.md

 	issue_id [issueId] section_abbrev [abbrev]
 ```

+#### Do the import

 Now you are free to upload and import the XML issue file you have created.
 For the big file uploads (base64 encoding of "heavy" PDFs) do not use the GUI.
 Resource to the script available in the `tools` subdirectory of the application.
 Let's get grindig.
-Positioned in the root of the application, issue the following command in terminal:
+Position yourself in the root of the application, and issue the following command in the terminal:

 ```bash
 sudo php tools/importExport.php NativeImportExportPlugin import issues_0.xml ahbb --user_name master